andrewdisley/tlicycling-static/src/pages/membership.md

 annualMembership:
   title: Annual Membership
   body: >
-    Membership of TLI Cycling is available to everybody aged 6 years and over and costs £15 for those aged 18 and over, £10 for those aged 16 or 17 and is free to under 16-year-olds.
-Full membership is on an annual basis, with the year commencing on the 1st of February, and is mandatory if you wish to compete in events on the open road.
-Day Membership is also available for off-road and closed circuit events at a cost of £10 (again free for those under 16) and allows you to compete in a single event, or multiple events on the same day.
+    Membership of TLI Cycling is available to everybody aged 6 years and over and costs £20 for those aged 16 and over, £10 for those aged under 16 years of age.
+Full membership is on an annual basis, with the year commencing on the 1st of January, and is mandatory if you wish to compete in events on the open road.
+Day Membership is also available for off-road and closed circuit events at a cost of £10 and allows you to compete in a single event, or multiple events on the same day.
     Benefits of annual membership for Junior and Senior members include public limited liability cover while out training and while involved in other TLI Cycling recognised activities such as club riding.
 It does not cover commuting and/or travelling between home and a place of work.